openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 Both requests are thread-safe, which means they can be called from different threads without exposing erroneous behavior or producing unpredictable results.

-Multiple requests for single `CompiledModel` are executed sequentially one by one in FIFO order.
+Multiple requests for single `CompiledModel` are executed sequentially one by one in the FIFO order.

 While request is ongoing, all its methods except `ov::InferRequest::wait` or `ov::InferRequest::wait_for` would throw the `ov::Busy` exception that request is busy with computations.